Gert Verhulst

-Gert Tony Hubert Verhulst (born 24 January 1968 in Berchem) is a Belgian presenter, entrepreneur, singer, autodidact, director, actor, screenwriter, composer, film producer, millionaire & business magnate.
+Gert Tony Hubert Verhulst (born 24 January 1968 in Berchem, Antwerp) is a Belgian presenter, entrepreneur, singer, director, actor, screenwriter, composer, film producer, and business magnate.
 As a prominent figure within the children's entertainment industry in the Benelux, he is regarded as a Flemish cultural icon, known for his influence and contributions to children's entertainment in the Benelux and founder of Studio 100.